How To Treat White Spots on Bird of Paradise (An Easy Guide)

 7. Nutrient Deficiency

-A lack of iron, calcium, magnesium, or other essential nutrients can cause the plant’s leaves to develop white spots or streaks.
+A lack of iron, calcium, magnesium, or other essential nutrients can cause the plant’s leaves to develop white patches or streaks.

-You can tell if your plant is suffering from a nutrient deficiency if the leaves are also yellowing or if the new growth is stunted.
+You can tell if your plant suffers from a nutrient deficiency if the leaves are also yellowing or the new growth is stunted.

-Although a nutrient deficiency is not as common as some of the other causes on this list, it is still something to be aware of.
+Although a nutrient deficiency is not as common as other causes on this list, it is still something to be aware of.

-If you think your plant is suffering from a nutrient deficiency, you can try giving it a fertilizer designed for tropical plants.
+If you think your plant is suffering from a nutrient deficiency, you can give it a fertilizer designed for tropical plants.

 Fertilize your plant every two weeks during the growing season and once a month during the winter.